 - Employees of the federal government or the Commonwealth of Pennsylvania who are on official business.

 - Ambassadors and other diplomatic representatives of foreign governments recognized by the United States.

 Some booking agents (including websites) agree to collect Hotel Tax on behalf of operators.
 If you have this agreement with a booking agent, you do not have to file.

 How to pay

 Residential Hotel Tax payments

-If you rent out all or part of your residential property for temporary use, you’ll need to create an account on the City’s Hotel Tax portal to file and pay your Hotel Tax online.
-Only taxpayers who register for the first time for a Hotel Tax account through the portal will be able to use it to file returns and make payments.
+If you do not already have a tax account number with the City and you rent out all or part of your residential property for temporary use, you’ll need to create an account on the City’s Hotel Tax portal to pay your Hotel Tax online.
+If you have paid the Hotel Tax before and have a tax account with the City you cannot use the Hotel Tax portal.